tsahiduek/ai-on-eks/website/docs/guidance/container-startup-time/1-reduce-container-image-size/14-decoupling-model-artifacts.md

 The DevOps/MLOps/Platform team:

-1. creates the FSxN file system, the storage virtual machines (SVM) and the credentials secrets
+1. creates the FSx for NetApp ONTAP file system, the storage virtual machines (SVM) and the credentials secrets
 2. installs the Trident CSI driver, provides the required IAM permissions and defines a Trident CSI storage class
 3. defines a Trident NAS backend using the file system, SVM and the credentials
 4. defines and deploys a dynamic provision PVC, with the above storage class, shared to the application namespace